top of page

 If you’re looking for more guidance, schedule a discovery call, my coaching programs offer custom workout plans- sign up here.

-But as I'm sure you've discovered since having kids, you are not a bottomless well of energy and time.
-Saying "no" isn't selfish, it's essential to avoid burnout and become the best version of yourself for your family (and sanity!).
+Here’s the truth: you are not a bottomless well of energy.
+Saying “no” isn’t selfish — it’s essential.
+It protects your sanity and helps you show up as the best version of yourself for your family.

-• Reduces Stress: Feeling overwhelmed by a packed schedule?
-A well-placed "no" can create space for what truly matters.
+• Reduces stress: A well-placed “no” creates space for what truly matters.

-• Prioritizes Self-Care: Saying no to extra commitments lets you focus on your well-being, whether it's a long bath, a workout, or simply some quiet time with a good book.
+• Prioritizes self-care: Saying no frees time for a bath, a workout, or just some quiet moments with a book.

-How to Say "No" Like a Boss (Without Feeling Guilty):
+How to Say “No” Like a Boss (sans the guilt)

-• Be Clear and Direct: A simple "no, thank you" is perfectly acceptable.
-No need for elaborate explanations.
+• Be clear and direct: “No, thank you” is perfectly fine.
+No essay required.

-• Offer Alternatives: Can't commit to a whole playdate?
-Suggest a shorter coffee date.
+• Offer alternatives: Can’t commit to a full playdate?
+Suggest a quick coffee instead.

-• Practice Saying No: Start small and practice saying no in low-pressure situations.
+• Start small: Practice saying no in low-pressure situations.

-• Prioritize Your Needs: If you're exhausted, say no to that extra social event.
-Your well-being matters most.
+• Prioritize your needs: If you’re exhausted, skip that extra social event.
+Your well-being matters.

-• Set Boundaries with Grace: "I'd love to help, but I'm already committed to..." is a kind way to decline.
+• Set boundaries with grace: “I’d love to help, but I’m already committed to…” works every time.

-• Recognize Your Value: Recognize that your time and energy are valuable and deserve respect.
+• Recognize your value: Your time and energy deserve respect.

 Remember: